prjiang/AI-Meeting/2021-01-06/README.md

 # 2021-01-06
 ## Discuss
-Discuss the Research Grant for University Students.
+* Information about The Research Grant for University Students.